'The Idol' Canceled by HBO After Being 'Canceled' by Viewers

 About two weeks in, on June 15, Page Six reported that the show would not be returning for a second season, which HBO denied on Twitter: “It is being misreported that a decision on a second season of The Idol has been determined.
 It has not, and we look forward to sharing the next episode with you Sunday night.”
 Its cast stood by the show and defended it, with the Weeknd telling GQ that his character Tedros was supposed to be a douchebag, Depp claiming that Levinson was “the best director I ever worked with” and, “Never have I felt more supported or respected in a creative space, my input and opinions more valued,” and Jane Adams, sounding very much like her toxic record exec character, Nikki Katz, responding to the backlash in Vanity Fair by saying: “I especially want to say to all the feminists, ‘Go fuck yourself.’
 All these women that I’m working with are talking about their experience and you’re not listening.
 You’re not listening!”

 All that talk led to absolutely nothing: A panned show nobody watched that died after its brief first season.
 But hey, we’ll always have “World Class Sinner (I’m a Freak),” the best song ever released by a fake pop star.
-That’s not nothing.
+Actually, that’s not nothing—at all.

-- Season 11 Bachelorette contestant Josh Seiter is dead at 36, per an announcement on his Instagram.
-The cause of death was not specified but the message did mention resources for those struggling with their mental health.
-[People]
+Season 11 Bachelorette contestant Josh Seiter is dead at 36, per an announcement on his Instagram.
+The cause of death was not specified but the message did mention resources for those struggling with their mental health. [ People ]

 - People are mad that Martha Stewart used part of an iceberg to chill her cocktails on a cruise from Greenland to Iceland.
 In light of climate change, it may seem callous, but Stewart was just being real: We’re way too fucked at this point for a small block of ice to make any difference.
 [Page Six]

-Note: Update (2:39 p.m.): Seiter appears to be alive, appearing in a video uploaded to his Instagram account.
-“As you can see, I am alive and well,” he says in the video.
-“My account was hacked.
-For the last 24 hours I’ve been trying desperately to get into it.
-Somebody was playing a cruel joke and mocking my mental illness and the struggles I’ve gone through with depression and suicide attempts.”